lopezdsr/sql-query/hive_metastore.md

 Beta support for this feature was introduced in February, 2020.
 {: note}

 {{site.data.keyword.sqlquery_full}} includes a full database catalog that you can use to register and manage table definitions for your data on {{site.data.keyword.cos_full}}.
 Each instance of {{site.data.keyword.sqlquery_short}} has its own database catalog namespace.
-In a fresh instance this catalog is empty and it is up to you to register table definitions in there.
+In a fresh instance, this catalog is empty, and it is up to you to register table definitions in there.

 ## Benefits

-When you have data on {{site.data.keyword.cos_short}} without an according table definition in the catalog, you can query it by specifying the location and format of the data using {{site.data.keyword.cos_short}} URIs directly within your SELECT statements.
-This way you can explore new, changed, and unknown data because all the required metadata is dynamically discovered as part of the SQL compilation process.
+When you have data on {{site.data.keyword.cos_short}} without a corresponding table definition in the catalog, you can query it by specifying the location and format of the data using {{site.data.keyword.cos_short}} URIs directly within your SELECT statements.
+This way, you can explore new, changed, and unknown data because all the required metadata is dynamically discovered as part of the SQL compilation process.
 This inferred meta data comprises column names, data types, as well as the list of partitions and individual objects on {{site.data.keyword.cos_short}} that make up the overall table data.

 Once you are familiar with the data, in particular with the schema and partition structure, it imposes an unnecessary overhead and latency for each query to infer all this information from the data with every query execution.
 Especially for text formats, such as CSV and JSON, and also when you have thousands of objects in different partitions of the table, this inference process can make up a large part and sometimes the largest part of the query execution time.

 In addition, it is beneficial if the SQL authors do not have to understand the exact location and format of data on {{site.data.keyword.cos_short}}.
-Ideally, only data engineers should be concerned with it.
-They should then "publish" registered tables with table names to SQL authors to use.
-This way, you can also easily switch a table definition from one location to another without the application or the SQL users having to change anything.
+Ideally, only data engineers are concerned with it.
+They then "publish" registered tables with table names to SQL authors to use.
+This way, you can easily switch a table definition from one location to another without the application or the SQL users having to change anything.

 ## Usage